CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

  <img src="https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/blob/main/Accomplishment-CookieJar/gifs/CookieJar.exe.gif" alt="CRUD" width="960" height="540">

  - The CookieJar.exe is an application you can access on the full screen that allows you to CREATE accomplishments, dropping them into the cookie jar that turns them into a cookie to READ, UPDATE and DELETE.
-It was created following stories 2 -5.

  <br>